Shao-Group/cmpsc465-fa20/assignment1/tips.md

-# Some Tips for Programming Assignments
+# Tips for Programming Assignments

 ## Read the problem description carefully